DiltheyLab/HLA-LA/README.md

 ### CRAM files

 If you use CRAM input, make sure that your CRAM file contains *all* of the original sample reads, including the unmapped ones (which are typically enriched for HLA-derived reads).
-We've sometimes come CRAM files for which this hasn't quite been the case; and the resulting HLA calls were not very good (the coverage statistics in the call file are sometimes, but now always, indicative of such problems).
+We've sometimes come across CRAM files for which this hasn't been the case; and the resulting HLA calls were not very good (the coverage statistics in the call file are sometimes, but now always, indicative of such problems).

 ### Long reads